therickys93/socket/README.md

 socket.c -> a simple example on how implement a socket in c <br />
 nslookup -> simple nslookup clone <br />
 service -> simple scan for a port (service_online.c -> on a webserver, service_local.c on the local machine) <br />
-socket_connectionless -> implemented a echo server
+socket_connectionless -> implemented a echo server <br />
+echo -> a simple echo server

 <br />
 This code is in development so there could be some errors or bugs